PPL-IIITA/ppl-assignment-Vritika1/README.md

 PPL-ASSIGNMENT -LIT2015009

 PRINCIPAL OF PROGRAMMING LANGUAGE ASSIGNMENT BY PROF RAHUL KALA SUBMITTED BY VRITIKA CHAUHAN

 OPERATING SYSTEM-
 TESTED IN LINUX

 INSTALLATION-
-For question no.1 ,execute following command in terminal gcc ppl.cpp
+For question no.1 ,execute following command in terminal- gcc ppl.cpp
 ./a.out